jlilja/bookie/readme.md

 `$ python3 app.py [browser] [profile]`

+[browser] currently only supports 'firefox'.

+[profile] Can be found by browsing `about:profiles`.
+Looks like `kyy5y7i1.default-release`.

 For usage of this script without any modification, Bookie will use the `bookmarks-example.yml` file as reference to which bookmarks to create.

 This script will append bookmarks to the existing bookmarks in your filefox profile.